Sizing Guide

 1. Ensure your penis is fully flaccid.

-2. Place a ruler or measuring tape along the top of the shaft, starting at the base (where the shaft meets the body).
+2. Place a ruler or measuring tape along the bottom of the shaft, starting where the shaft meets the scrotum.

 3. Measure only the shaft length, stopping where the shaft meets the glans (do not include the glans itself).

-5. Round this number to the nearest multiple of 2 between 20 and 34.
+4. Round this number to the nearest whole number.

 For any questions regarding measurements or fit, please contact our support team at support@headzonedefense.com